19hours/sg-statutes/Acts/Merchant Shipping Act.md

 ### Offences under this Act

 192\.
-No person shall be charged with any offence under this Act except on the complaint or with the sanction of the Public Prosecutor, the Director, the Port Master, a Port Health Officer or a surveyor of ships.
+No person shall be charged with any offence under this Act except on the complaint or with the consent of the Public Prosecutor, the Director, the Port Master, a Port Health Officer or a surveyor of ships.

 ### Forgery, etc., of documents and fraudulent use